-The atmospheric concentration of CO2 has increased from 280 ppm in 1750 to 367 ppm in 1999 (31%, Table 1).
+The atmospheric concentration of CO2 has increased from 280 ppm^5 in 1750 to 367 ppm in 1999 (31%, Table 1).
 Today's CO2 concentration has not been exceeded during the past 420,000 years and likely not during the past 20 million years.
 The rate of increase over the past century is unprecedented, at least during the past 20,000 years (Figure 10).
-The $CO_2$ isotopic composition and the observed decrease in Oxygen $(O_2)$ demonstrates that the observed increase in $CO_2$ is predominately due to the oxidation of organic carbon by fossil-fuel combustion and deforestation.
+The CO2 isotopic composition and the observed decrease in Oxygen (O_2) demonstrates that the observed increase in CO_2 is predominately due to the oxidation of organic carbon by fossil-fuel combustion and deforestation.
 An expanding set of palaeo-atmospheric data from air trapped in ice over hundreds of millennia provide a context for the increase in CO2 concentrations during the Industrial Era (Figure 10).
-Compared to the relatively stable CO2 concentrations (280 $\pm$ 10 ppm) of the preceding several thousand years, the increase during the Industrial Era is dramatic.
+Compared to the relatively stable CO2 concentrations (280 \pm 10 ppm) of the preceding several thousand years, the increase during the Industrial Era is dramatic.
 The average rate of increase since 1980 is 0.4%/yr.
 The increase is a consequence of CO2 emissions.
 Most of the emissions during the past 20 years are due to fossil fuel burning, the rest (10 to 30%) is predominantly due to land-use change, especially deforestation.
 As shown in Figure 9, CO2 is the dominant human-influenced greenhouse gas, with a current radiative forcing of 1.46 Wm-2, being 60% of the total from the changes in concentrations of all of the long-lived and globally mixed greenhouse gases.

-Direct atmospheric measurements of $CO_2$ concentrations made over the past 40 years show that year to year fluctuations in the rate of increase of atmospheric $CO_2$ are large.
-In the 1990s, the annual rates of $CO_2$ increase in the atmosphere varied from 0.9 to 2.8 ppm/yr, equivalent to 1.9 to 6.0 PgC/yr.
-Such annual changes can be related statistically to short-term climate variability, which alters the rate at which atmospheric $CO_2$ is taken up and released by the oceans and land.
-The highest rates of increase in atmospheric $CO_2$ have typically been in strong El Niño years (Box 4).
-These higher rates of increase can be plausibly explained by reduced terrestrial uptake (or terrestrial outgassing) of $CO_2$ during El Niño years, overwhelming the tendency of the ocean to take up more $CO_2$ than usual.
+Direct atmospheric measurements of CO_2 concentrations made over the past 40 years show that year to year fluctuations in the rate of increase of atmospheric CO_2 are large.
+In the 1990s, the annual rates of CO_2 increase in the atmosphere varied from 0.9 to 2.8 ppm/yr, equivalent to 1.9 to 6.0 PgC/yr.
+Such annual changes can be related statistically to short-term climate variability, which alters the rate at which atmospheric CO_2 is taken up and released by the oceans and land.
+The highest rates of increase in atmospheric CO_2 have typically been in strong El Niño years (Box 4).
+These higher rates of increase can be plausibly explained by reduced terrestrial uptake (or terrestrial outgassing) of CO_2 during El Niño years, overwhelming the tendency of the ocean to take up more CO_2 than usual.

-Partitioning of anthropogenic $CO_2$ between atmospheric increases and land and ocean uptake for the past two decades can now be calculated from atmospheric observations.
-Table 2 presents a global $CO_2$ budget for the 1980s (which proves to be similar to the one constructed with the help of ocean model results in the SAR) and for the 1990s.
-Measurements of the decrease in atmospheric oxygen ( $O_2$ ) as well as the increase in $CO_2$ were used in the construction of these new budgets.
-Results from this approach are consistent with other analyses based on the isotopic composition of atmospheric $CO_2$ and with independent estimates based on measurements of $CO_2$ and ${}^{13}CO_2$ in seawater.
-The 1990s budget is based on newly available measurements and updates the budget for a Note that the uncertainties cited in this table are ±1 standard error.
-The uncertainties cited in the SAR were ±1.6 standard error (i.e., approximately 90% confidence interval).
-Uncertainties cited from the SAR were adjusted to ±1 standard error.
-Error bars denote uncertainty, not interannual variability, which is substantially greater.
+Partitioning of anthropogenic CO_2 between atmospheric increases and land and ocean uptake for the past two decades can now be calculated from atmospheric observations.
+Table 2 presents a global CO_2 budget for the 1980s (which proves to be similar to the one constructed with the help of ocean model results in the SAR) and for the 1990s.
+Measurements of the decrease in atmospheric oxygen (O_2) as well as the increase in CO_2 were used in the construction of these new budgets.
+Results from this approach are consistent with other analyses based on the isotopic composition of atmospheric CO_2 and with independent estimates based on measurements of CO_2 and $^{13}CO_2$ in seawater.
+The 1990s budget is based on newly available measurements and updates the budget for

-Table 2: Global $CO_2$ budgets (in PgC/yr) based on measurements of atmospheric $CO_2$ and $O_2$ .
+Table 2: Global CO2 budgets (in PgC/yr) based on measurements of atmospheric CO2 and O2.
 Positive values are fluxes to the atmosphere; negative values represent uptake from the atmosphere.
 [Based upon Tables 3.1 and 3.3]